LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/userinteractions.md

 ### Limitations

-The types of content that you can send in a Conversation Builder *text type* interaction varies depending if you are building an automation for **chat** or for **messaging**.
+The types of text that you can send in a Conversation Builder interaction vary depending if you are building an automation for **chat** or for **messaging**.

-**Messaging** only allows plain text to be sent via the interaction GUI input.
+**Messaging** only allows plain text to be sent.

 **Chat** allows for plain text as well as a subset of HTML limited to the anchor, paragraph and linebreak tags.